PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

         - containerPort: _PORT_
 ```

-Next create a file `service-template.yml` in the same directory and add the following code:
+The `service-template.yml` should contain the following code:

 ```
 apiVersion: v1